• Skip to main content

 • Traverse all rows and columns

-• Update when a larger value is found
+• Update max when larger value is found

 Java Solution: